Microshak/MicroNotes/UW/Week6Value.md

 # [Standard Deviation](https://www.mathsisfun.com/data/standard-deviation.html)
 * Measure of Spread of Data
 * Low number means it is tightly clustered around the mean
-* Hi number means the data is more spread out
+* High number means the data is more spread out
 * Is the Square Root of the Variation
 * **Uses**
   * Determine if a data point is standard (expected)